everlutionsk/navigation-bundle/README.md

 ### Sorting the navigation items

-At the time of rendering the navigation the navigation container has being to transformed to `Everlution\Navigation\Container\OrderedContainer`.
+At the time of rendering the navigation the navigation container has being to transformed to `Everlution\Navigation\OrderedContainer`.
 In this container all items which implements `Everlution\Navigation\Item\SortableInterface` are being sorted by simple comparison function in ascending order and all other items are appended to the end of the sorted items in its original order.
 Generally the items are ordered by the order in which they were added to the container.

-By implementing the `Everlution\Navigation\Container\OrderedContainer` you are defining the number (negative or positive) which specifies the place within the ordered container - order is specified by ordering these numbers from the smallest to the largest.
+By implementing the `Everlution\Navigation\OrderedContainer` you are defining the number (negative or positive) which specifies the place within the ordered container - order is specified by ordering these numbers from the smallest to the largest.